TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 <!--more-->

 {{< warn >}}
-This is a stupidly long article, it details the different phases thoroughly, you'll need probably some time to really read it
+This is a stupidly long article, it details the different phases thoroughly, you'll need probably some time to really read it. <br>Demo video is available at the <a href="#its-working-encore">end</a>!
 {{< /warn >}}

 ## Why

-In my last article about the open-source SDI to fiber converter, I briefly talked about my brand new MPO-12 cable with 12 OM3 fibers 🔦.
+In my last article about the [open-source SDI to fiber converter](/diy-opensource-bidirectional-sdi-to-fiber-converter/), I briefly talked about my brand new MPO-12 cable with 12 OM3 fibers 🔦.
 I've also hinted that I might use the two spare fibers I had for audio 🔊.

 These audio channels will be used mostly as side-channels, stuff like LTC time code, backup sound pickup, and (maybe) intercom

 When I started this project, there were four "mainstream" ways I thought I could tackle this:

 - [S/PDIF (Sony/Philips Digital Interface)](https://en.wikipedia.org/wiki/S/PDIF) (or it's professional big brother [AES/EBU](https://en.wikipedia.org/wiki/AES3))<br>It's a digital audio interface transmitted over various connectors, such as (plastic) fiber-optic cables.
-This would be the most obvious option, AES3 can already be transmitted over fiber so it wouldn't be that difficult to adapt it to OM3 with an SFP module for example.
+This would be the most obvious option, S/PDIF can already be transmitted over fiber so it wouldn't be that difficult to adapt it to OM3 with an SFP module.
     - The main upside is that there are plenty of cheap modules that already exist to convert analog to digital and vice versa
     - The main downside is that it is only two channels per link 🤔
     <br><br>